Updating Yandex StoreDoc cluster settings

 When changing the host class:

-- Your single-host cluster will be unavailable for a few minutes with database connections terminated.
+- A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

 - A multi-host cluster will get a new primary replica.
-Its hosts will be stopped and updated one by one.
-Once stopped, a host will be unavailable for a few minutes.
+Each host will undergo a rolling update and will be unavailable for a few minutes while it updates.

 We recommend changing the host class only when your cluster has no active workload.